RTP and Volatility

 What is volatility?

-Volatility (variance) is an indicator of the riskiness of the game.
+Volatility (variance) is a measure of a game's riskiness.
 It defines:

 • how often winnings fall out;